Music

 Listening to different genres of music

 Whilst Charanga offers excellent opportunities to explore different genres of music, the children at St Peters enjoy finding out more about the history of music.
 Across the year, the children vote on which genre of music they would like to listen to in our Friday assembly.
 We have created a timeline of music that we have listened to so far.
-This is what we have listened to so far this year, up to June.
+Here are some examples of some of our timelines:

 Musical performance